PostHog/posthog.com/contents/newsletter/remote-working.md

 Rather than presentism and nepotism, career progression should be linked to a transparent framework of measurable goals.
 Do the work, do it well, deliver value for customers, and you’ll be rewarded.
 Leif Singer, a software engineer at Automattic, the company behind WordPress, has shared some great examples of [how this works in practice](https://youtu.be/aRiP72kRrnc?feature=shared).

-A two-tiered system is built on the bizarre notion that presenteeism is how you get ahead.
-Clearly defining and then publishing your system for career progression is an important first step to making sure that everyone, regardless of location, is assessed using the same objective criteria.
+Clearly defining and then publishing your system for career progression is an important first step to making sure that everyone is assessed using the same objective criteria.
 At PostHog, the way we approach [career progression](https://posthog.com/handbook/people/career-progression) and [feedback](https://posthog.com/handbook/people/feedback) is laid out in public for anyone to see.

 But transparency doesn’t stop there.
 Remote work pioneer GitLab does everything out in the open and has published a [2,000-page handbook](https://handbook.gitlab.com/handbook/values/) covering, well, everything.
 At PostHog, [our handbook](https://posthog.com/handbook) is one of the most important documents we’ve ever written.
 Why?
 If you want to find out anything about the company, you can – from what [individual teams](https://posthog.com/teams) are working on right now, to how much we would pay to [hire a full stack engineer in Brunei](https://posthog.com/handbook/people/compensation), to how our co-founders [like](https://posthog.com/handbook/company/team/james-hawkins) to [work](https://posthog.com/handbook/company/team/tim-glaser).
 This transparent approach gives everyone access to the same information and allows them to focus on doing their best work, not navigating layers of corporate bureaucracy.

-### The problem?
-Communication is messy
+## Problem #2 Messy communication

 Making remote work actually work requires making big cultural and procedural changes.
 Fixing how your company communicates is one of the hardest as it requires everyone to buy in and change their behavior.
 That means saying goodbye to email, setting fire to Microsoft Teams, and training people to be much more effective communicators.
 Here’s how.